trimstray/mkchain/README.md

 ![sslmerge_output](doc/img/ssllabs_output_1.png)

+## Output comments

+When generating the chain of certificates, **sslmerge** displays comments with information about certificates, including any errors.
+Here is a list of all possibilities:

+### not found identity (end-user, server) certificate

+The message is displayed in the absence of a server certificate that is the beginning of the chain.
+This is a unique case because in this situation the **sslmerge** ends its operation displaying only this information.
+The server certificate is the only certificate required to correctly create a chain.
+Without this certificate, the correct chain will not be created.

+### found correct identity (end-user, server) certificate

+The reverse situation here - message displayed when a valid server certificate is found.

+### not found first intermediate certificate

+This message appears when the first of the two intermediate certificates is not found.
+This information does not explicitly specify the absence of a second intermediate certificate and on the other hand it allows to determine whether the intermediate certificate to which the server certificate was signed exists.
+Additionally, it can be displayed if the second intermediate certificate has been delivered.

+### not found second intermediate certificate

+Similar to the above, however, it concerns the second intermediate certificate.
+However, it is possible to create the chain correctly using the second certification path, e.g. using the first intermediate certificate and replacing the second with the main certificate.

+### one or more intermediate certificate not found

+This message means that one or all of the required intermediate certificates are missing and displayed in the absence of the root certificate.

+### found 'n' correct intermediate certificate(s)

+This message indicates the number of valid intermediate certificates.

+### not found correct root certificate

+The lack of the root certificate is treated as a warning.
+Of course, when configuring certificates on the server side, it is not recommended to attach a root certificate, but if you create it with the **sslmerge**, it treats the chain as incomplete displaying information about the incorrect creation of the chain.

+### an empty CN field was found in one of the certificates

+This message does not inform about the error and about the lack of the CN field what can happen with some certificates (look at `example/google.com`).
+Common Name field identifies the host name associated with the certificate.
+There is no requirement in **RFC3280** for an Issuer DN to have a CN.
+Most CAs do include a CN in the Issuer DN, but some don't, such as this Equifax CA.

 ## Logging

 After running the script, the `log/` directory is created and in it the following files with logs: